jy603/LidarConfig/README.md

 ---
 ## Environment Setup

 We recommend creating a new virtual environment for running the code.
-This can be achieved using either Anaconda, Mamba, or pip.
+This can be achieved using either Anaconda, Mamba.

 - **Anaconda**
 ```setup